nomaddlamini2024/Poised/README.md

 The application will enable users to conduct a search on projects that still need to be completed from the database.
 Users will be able to find and select a project by entering either the project number or project name.

-The following pertinent information about projects and personal will be stored in the system’s database, making it easy to keep track of projects:
+The following pertinent information about projects and personnel will be stored in the system’s database, making it easy to keep track of projects:
   .
 Project number
   .
 Project name.
   .
-The type of building is being designed
+The type of building being designed
   .
-The physical address for the project
+The physical address of the project
   .
 The ERF number
   .
 The total fee being charged for the project
   .
 The total amount paid to date.
   .
-Deadline for the project.
+Deadline of the project.
   .
 The name, telephone number, email address and physical address of the architect for the project.
   .
 The name, telephone number, email address and physical address of the contractor for the
     project.